-Our revenue since inception relates to grant funding from third parties and revenue recognized in connection with funding from Vulcan and LSDF for our GPCR program.
+Our revenue is derived from grant funding from third parties and revenue recognized in connection with funding from Vulcan and LSDF for our GPCR program.
 We recognize revenue when the related qualified research and development expenses are incurred or services are provided up to the limit of the approved funding amounts.